Video games in Spain: Golden age of Spanish software: 1983–1992

 In Spain, the period between 1983 and 1992 is traditionally designated the "golden age of Spanish software".
 The first Spanish video game magazine, MicroHobby, began in 1983.
-That year also saw the release of Bugaboo (also known as La Pulga), often cited as the first video game developed in Spain.
+That year also saw the release of Bugaboo (also known as La Pulga), often incorrectly cited as the first video game developed in Spain.
 Designed by Paco Suárez, Bugaboo saw success in the United Kingdom following its initial Spanish launch.
 Garin and Martínez state, "Spanish artists, programmers, and musicians gradually became interested in game design, and a young and thrilling scene evolved."

 A series of domestic companies—such as Topo Soft, Opera Soft, Zigurat and Dinamic Software—soon entered the game industry.
 An important game released in the period was Dinamic's Yenght (1984) for the ZX Spectrum, credited as the first adventure game developed in Spain.
 Garin and Martínez cite Army Moves by Dinamic, La Abadía del Crimen by Opera Soft and Las tres luces de Glaurung by Erbe Software as key releases, and note that they "all ... became hits in the 8-bit European market."
 According to researcher Joaquín Marín Montín, Dinamic's Fernando Martín Basket Master (1987) was another major success, which led the company to develop a series of games based on sports celebrities in Spain.
 Topo Soft followed with Emilio Butragueño Fútbol in 1988, whose high sales of 100,000 units likewise inspired the company to pursue licensed sports titles.

 According to Garin and Martínez, international games were less popular and less respected in Spain than domestic products during the golden age, among both video game players and video game magazines.
 The researchers write, "Indigenous games were more appreciated and vindicated than foreign imports, as well as cheaper to develop, publish, and buy—a unique, pro-national situation that never again occurred throughout the history of video games in the country."